 Adopt and adorn your very own hugging tree in Pappa’s forest with Halipuu in Levi.

-In Salla, learn about reindeer, reindeer herding and wild Lapland at the Green Key-certified Salla Reindeer Park.
+In Salla, learn about reindeer, reindeer herding and wild Lapland at the Green Key-certified Salla Wildlife Park.

 Here’s some other tour companies who offer eco tours and activities: